-Seeing America was created by Smarthistory with 16 leading museums and examines the long history of the United States, from before European settlers to the modern era.
+Seeing America was created by Smarthistory with 17 leading museum collections and examines the long history of the United States, from before European settlers to the modern era.

 A horrifying painting of racial violence that can help us see where we are and where we need to be in terms of tolerance and empathy

 How a statue representing well-functioning government ended up in a cemetery

 One of the most famous landscape photographs showing the horrible aftermath of the Battle of Gettysburg.

 The Know-Nothings: a short-lived party with long-term influence.

 A miracle on Bleecker Street, ornament, invention, and one of the great early skyscrapers